Tanya van Graan

 Tanya van Graan (born 13 December 1983) is a South African actress, singer and model.
 She is known for her roles in Zulu and Starship Troopers 3: Marauder, and for being FHM's Sexiest Woman at the 2007 FHM 100 Sexiest Women in the World bash held in Johannesburg.

 Career

-In addition to appearances in South African productions, she appeared in the science fiction film Starship Troopers 3: Marauder, by Edward Neumeier, as Sgt.
-A. Sunday, alongside Jolene Blalock and Casper Van Dien.
+In addition to appearances in South African productions, she appeared in the science fiction film Starship Troopers 3: Marauder, by Edward Neumeier, as Sergeant A. Sunday, alongside Jolene Blalock and Casper Van Dien.